Tips for Successful Cross Border Fulfillment in the Apparel Industry

 To simplify reverse logistics and appeal to your customers, consider partnering with third-party drop-off sites for brands that don’t have physical stores.
 Another option would be to include return labels with shipped goods to make returns as painless as possible.

-Leverage partnerships to tackle tax, compliance and import restrictions
+Ability to tackle tax, compliance and import restrictions

 Expanding into new geographies is a key growth driver for many established and emerging apparel brands.
 But actually getting products into those markets is easier said than done.
-As you build and optimize your fulfillment strategy, utilize careful data analysis, market research and trusted partners to help you deliver not only your products, but exceptional experiences your customers will appreciate and remember.
+As you build and optimize your apparel fulfillment strategy, utilize careful data analysis, market research and trusted partners to help you deliver not only your products, but exceptional experiences your customers will appreciate and remember.

-Partnering with Digital River along the way allows you to leverage our 25 years of experience in helping brands simplify global expansion.
-Digital River can be your trusted advisor across all aspects of your cross border journey so you can focus on what you do best.
+Partnering with Digital River along the way allows you to leverage our 25+ years of experience in helping brands simplify global expansion.
+Digital River can be your trusted advisor across all aspects of your cross-border journey so you can focus on what you do best.
 Together we can achieve outstanding growth.

 Connect with us today to learn how we can help your apparel brand achieve cross border success.